 Kinds of types in Scala, part 2: take type, return type or type parameters

 In the previous post, we laid the foundation for understanding the type system in Scala.
-But concrete types only would be too little to make language truly expressive.
+But concrete types only would be too little to make the language truly expressive.
 So, now we’ll try to parametrize it.

 Type constructors and parametric types